leoxhj/haojiexu/paas-java-demo/README.md

 ## Configuration

-The following tables lists the configurable parameters of the podinfo chart and their default values.
+The following tables lists the configurable parameters of the paas-java-demo chart and their default values.

 Parameter | Default | Description
 --- | --- | ---